WeblateOrg/weblate/docs/workflows.rst

 .. hint::

-   In case file format you use does not support storing states, you might want to use :ref:`addon-weblate.flags.same_edit` add-on to flag unchanged strings as needing editing.
+   In case the file format you use does not support storing states, you might want to use the :ref:`addon-weblate.flags.same_edit` add-on to flag unchanged strings as needing editing.

 .. seealso::